TomBosmans/typescript-utils/README.md

 ### toTimeString

 #### Description
-Casts the given Date to a string formatted hh:mm:ss
+Converts a Date object to a string time in the format HH:mm:ss.
-@remark
-the type of the value will determine the type of the return, if value can be null and/or undefined so will the return type.
+@param value The value to be converted to a time string.
+@returns Returns a time string in the format HH:mm:ss if the input value is a Date object, otherwise returns null or undefined.
+@throws Throws an error if the input value is not a Date object, null, or undefined.
+@example

+toTimeString(new Date('2022-01-01T00:00:00.000Z')); // '00:00:00'
+toTimeString(null); // null
+toTimeString(undefined); // undefined
+toTimeString('not a date'); // Error: can't be cast to time string

 #### Specifications
 - transforms 2020-03-02T00:00:00.000Z into "00:00:00"